University of Rio Grande: Early history

-Recent expansion

-From 1977 to 2008, Rio Grande's campus expanded to include several new buildings and a variety of academic programs.
-In 1989, Rio Grande College was renamed the University of Rio Grande in recognition of its expanding curriculum.
-Some of the new degree programs added to the university's curriculum in the last few years include interactive media, graphic design, radiologic technology, diagnostic medical sonography and respiratory therapy.
-From 1996 to 1998, with tremendous community support and local assistance, Rio Grande established the Madog Center for Welsh Studies on campus (1996) and the Meigs Center in Middleport (1998).
-In 2001, the faculty led in making changes in academic requirements for all students (the General Education curriculum) and in converting to a semester system.
-In 2008, a new larger Meigs Center was constructed in Pomeroy above Meigs High School replacing the one in Middleport.
-Courses are also offered in Vinton County.
-The university also offers distance-learning programs via the Internet.

 Athletics

 The Rio Grande athletic teams are called the RedStorm.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC; formerly known as the Kentucky Intercollegiate Athletic Conference (KIAC) until after the 2015–16 school year) since the 2014–15 academic year; which they were a member on a previous stint from 1964–65 to 1970–71.
-The RedStorm previously competed in the Mid-South Conference (MSC) from 2009–10 to 2013–14, and in the defunct American Mideast Conference from 1971–72 to 2008–09.
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC) since the 2014–15 academic year; which they were a member on a previous stint from 1964–65 to 1970–71.
+The RedStorm previously competed in the Mid-South Conference (MSC) from 2009–10 to 2013–14, and in the defunct American Mideast Conference (AMC) from 1971–72 to 2008–09.

-Rio Grande competes in 22 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, golf, rugby, soccer, track & field, volleyball and wrestling; while women's sports include basketball, bowling, cross country, golf, rugby, soccer, softball, track & field and volleyball; and co-ed sports include bass fishing, cheerleading and eSports.
+Rio Grande competes in 26 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, football, golf, rugby, soccer, track & field (indoor & outdoor), volleyball, and wrestling; while women's sports include basketball, bowling, cross country, golf, rugby, soccer, softball, track & field (indoor & outdoor), and volleyball; and co-ed sports include bass fishing, cheerleading, dance, and eSports.
+Football, which had been dropped after the 1949 season, will return in 2025, competing in the Appalachian Athletic Conference (AAC).

-Nickname

-In 2008, prior to their current nickname and mascot, its former nickname was the Redmen (for men) and Redwomen (for women).

-Men's soccer

-The men's soccer team has won two NAIA Men's Soccer National Championships, in 2003 and 2015.
-Through the 2014 season, the men's soccer team has had 46 (NAIA) All-Americans.

-Women's basketball

-In the 2021–22 season, the women's basketball team won the RSC regular season and tournament championships.
-Their overall record was 32-3.
-They went on to the NAIA National Tournament and won the first ever national game in program history.